Hiking and camping with dogs safety gear etiquette

 1. Wildlife encounters

 Whether it’s a curious squirrel or a defensive black bear, wildlife is the biggest wildcard.
-A dog’s instinct to “chase” can lead them into dangerous territory.
+A dog’s instinct to “chase” can lead them into dangerous territory and nothing is worse than trying to chase a dog while backpacking in the wilderness.

 2. Heat exhaustion and dehydration